splunk/splunk-sdk-python/README.md

 ### Branches

-Right now, the `master` branch represents a stable and released version of the SDK.
+The `master` branch represents a stable and released version of the SDK.
 `develop` is where development between releases is happening.

 To learn more about our branching model, see [Branching Model](https://github.com/splunk/splunk-sdk-python/wiki/Branching-Model) on GitHub.